Dynamic Phase Alignment in Navier-Stokes Turbulence

-~In Ref.~\cite{Milanese2020DynamicTurbulence}, it was similarly found that dynamic phase alignment between the fluctuations of electric and magnetic potentials underpins the joint forward cascade of energy and generalized kinetic helicity in a range of anisotropic turbulent plasma systems.~This remarkable similarity between systems governed by different sets of equations is suggestive of a powerful unifying paradigm, whereby the conservation of energy and a second invariant in a joint cascade determines the scale-dependent phase alignment between the two fields in the integrand of the second invariant.
+In Ref.~\cite{Milanese2020DynamicTurbulence}, it was found that dynamic phase alignment between the fluctuations of electric and magnetic potentials underpins the joint forward cascade of energy and generalized kinetic helicity in a range of anisotropic turbulent plasma systems.~This remarkable similarity between systems governed by different sets of equations is suggestive of a powerful unifying paradigm, whereby the conservation of energy and a second invariant in a joint cascade determines the scale-dependent phase alignment between the two fields in the integrand of the second invariant.
 Dynamic phase alignment thus acquires importance as a mechanism regulating the dynamics in the presence of two invariants, arising from their conservation in the joint direct cascade, regardless of the details of the physical interactions.

-While we have provided significant evidence for the existence and importance of dynamic phase alignment as a statistical phenomenon, we stopped short of characterizing how it arises from the nonlinear interactions.~As we argued above, dynamic phase alignment constitutes an \textit{essential} ingredient underlying the helicity cascade, but it need not be regarded as necessarily alternative to other proposed paradigms used to characterize turbulent dynamics in the presence of energy and net helicity \cite{Chen2003IntermittencyHelicityc, Chen2003TheTurbulence, Li2010GeometricalTurbulences, Alexakis2017HelicallyTurbulence, Alexakis2018CascadesFlowsb, Linkmann2018EffectsTurbulence, Buzzicotti2018EnergyRotation, Biferale2019HelicoidalInjection, Yan2020ScaleSpace, Yan2020DualFlows}.
-As an example, Ref.~\cite{Chen2003TheTurbulence} explains the spectral scaling of helicity --- and corresponding restoration of mirror symmetry in the inertial range --- as arising from an imbalanced transfer between modes characterized by positive and negative chirality within the helical decomposition framework \cite{Waleffe1992TheTurbulence}.~It is possible, in principle, that dynamic phase alignment is underpinned by such an imbalanced transfer between modes of different chirality.
+While we provided significant evidence for the existence and importance of dynamic phase alignment, we stopped short of characterizing how it emerges from the nonlinear interactions.~Dynamic phase alignment need not be regarded as necessarily alternative to other proposed paradigms for characterizing imbalanced turbulence \cite{Chen2003IntermittencyHelicityc, Chen2003TheTurbulence, Li2010GeometricalTurbulences, Alexakis2017HelicallyTurbulence, Alexakis2018CascadesFlowsb, Linkmann2018EffectsTurbulence, Buzzicotti2018EnergyRotation, Biferale2019HelicoidalInjection, Yan2020ScaleSpace, Yan2020DualFlows}.~As an example, Ref.~\cite{Chen2003TheTurbulence} explains the spectral scaling of helicity as arising from an imbalanced transfer between modes of positive and negative chirality within the helical decomposition framework \cite{Waleffe1992TheTurbulence}.~It is possible that dynamic phase alignment results from such transfer.

 Work supported by DoE grant No.~DE-FG02-91ER54109 (L.M.M. and N.F.L.), NSF CAREER award No. PHY-1654168 (N.F.L.), the Prof. Amar G. Bose Research Fellows Program at MIT (L.M.M. and N.F.L.), the Manson Benedict Fellowship of the MIT Nuclear Science and Engineering Department (L.M.M.) and NSF grants No. PHY-1707272 and PHY-2010098, NASA grant No. 80NSSC18K0646, and DOE grant No. DESC0018266 (S.B.).
 We thank S. Chatterjee, A. Teimurazov, S. Sadhukhan, M.K.
 Sharma, R. Samtaney and M. Verma of the \texttt{Tarang} collaboration for support and helpful discussions.
 This research used resources of the facilities of the Massachusetts Green High-Performance Computing Center (MGHPCC) and of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 We thank Z. Zhao of the NERSC staff for outstanding technical support.